tdrussell/diffusion-pipe/README.md

 - Easily add new models by implementing a single subclass

 ## Recent changes
+- 2025-11-28
+  - Use new backend for caching latents and text embeddings.
+This allows near-instant loading of the cached dataset even for terabyte-scale datasets.
+    - It's recommended to manually delete the cache folder inside your dataset folders.
+You don't need to do this, but the old cached files will stay around and take up space.
+    - This is a fairly big change, if it causes problems for you, raise an issue.
 - 2025-10-27
   - Add AuraFlow / Pony-V7 support.
   - Remove multiple_overlapping setting for video clip mode.
 This didn't even work right (it would always use a single clip from the video).
 And future changes I have planned won't work with it either.